dsantosaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 The containerized agent can run in the following mode:

-* With an environment variables configuration file, `env_vars`, supplied as a command line argument when running the Docker image.
+* With an environment variables configuration file, `da_env_vars.env`, supplied as a command line argument when running the Docker image.

 ### Installing the Discovery Agent